HectorCastelli/website/src/content/blog/devops-is-dead.md

 Yes.
 This is *yet* another one of my articles where economics slither into the conversation.

+## When the pendulum swings

+The things that popularize DevOps and Platforms are different in nature.
+In very simple terms, DevOps empowers teams to address a problem of quality, while Platforms empower organizations to address a problem of scale.

+DevOps is energized when teams:

+- Suffer from quality issues, due to the distance between their mistakes and the learnings that can be derived
+- Suffer from delays, due to dependencies on saturated centralized teams
+- Suffer from sub-optimal solutions, due to a lack of autonomy to choose the best solution for their problem

+Platforms, on the other hand, gain traction when companies:

+- Suffer to address issues across the company, like security, regulatory or legal risks
+- Suffer with wasted efforts, as multiple similar solutions are created for similar problems
+- Suffer with sub-optimal staffing, as multiple teams require varied expertise in multiple areas to operate

 The point where "released" was has moved from "before the ops teams handles it" to "before the platform handles it"